Geoff Chappell - Software Analyst

 Perhaps inevitably, documenting one supposedly simple function that Microsoft already documents led soon enough to others.
 The UNICODE_STRING is so basic a structure in kernel-mode programming that you’d think there can’t be anything useful to write about it.
 But the structure has always been widely appreciated as having a problem with strings that are too long for faithful representation.
 Microsoft’s documentation of this itself and of various attempts at correcting it is far from commendable.
 Problems surely lurk in real-world code, even in 2019, for even if Microsoft’s programmers are scrupulously careful we can be sure that third-party programmers aren’t, not least because their quick reading of Microsoft’s documentation won’t have alerted them.

 Certainly not new, but new to this website!
 As best as I can now determine, the small collection of pages that I now add to the Notes was published at my old website from 1999 until I finally discontinuted the site in 2011.
 Somehow, these pages never got transferred to this website when I created it in 2007.
-Most plausibly, I thought they belonged in some bigger work so that I didn’t simply archive them, and then I forgot about them.
+Most plausibly, I thought they belonged in some bigger work so that I didn’t simply archive them, and then I forgot about carrying them over for the bigger work.
 Their subject is what was in 1999 still the relatively recent introduction of cryptography to Windows.
-I only thought of them because a correspondent asked me about the fuss that some people made that year over findng the name NSAKEY in some Windows symbol files.
+I only thought of them now—twenty years later—because a correspondent asked me about the fuss that some people made that year over findng the name NSAKEY in some Windows symbol files.